Welcome to the Lincoln High School Career Center

 - One-on-one Information Interview/Job Shadow (with a non-family member): Consider creating your own half-day job shadow or 30 minute information interview to learn about an occupation or organization.
 Start by asking friends, family, teachers, neighbors, etc. who they might know that works in your career field or organization of interest.
 Most people are happy to spend time with students sharing about what they do--all you have to do is ask!

 - To prepare for a job shadow/informational interview: Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Preparation and Job Outlook.
 Visit the organization's website to better understand their services or products.
 Consult this list of questions and add your own.
-Consider what you will wear to fit in the workplace.
+Consider what you will wear to fit into the workplace.
 Plan your trip, calculating when to leave home or school to be on time.
 Will you need to allow extra time to find parking?
-Check out TriMet's TripPlanner tool to help you make streetcar, bus or MAX connections.
+Check out TriMet's TripPlannertools to help you make streetcar, bus or MAX connections.

 Calling Parents & Alumni!